jdekanter/CHETAH/README.md

 Cell types are assigned by correlating the input data to a reference in a hierarchical manner.
 CHETAH is built to work with scRNA-seq references, but will also work (with limited capabilities) with RNA-seq or micro-array reference datasets.

-A pre-print of the article describing CHETAH can be found at: [bioRxiv](https://www.biorxiv.org/content/10.1101/558908v1).
+The article describing CHETAH can be found at: [Nucleic Acids Research](https://academic.oup.com/nar/advance-article/doi/10.1093/nar/gkz543/5521789?searchresult=1).

 > CHETAH is now part of [Bioconductor](https://www.bioconductor.org/packages/release/bioc/html/CHETAH.html).